 When you log into a website, have you ever gotten a message from your browser asking if you want to save a password?
 While that can be convenient, it could also be a bit risky.
 Stored website passwords may be within reach of internet hackers.

-You should also know that, although it can be easy to use, Google Password Manager isn’t the most secure choice to protect your data, either.
+You should also know that, although it can be easy to use, a built-in browser password vault isn’t the most secure choice to protect your data, either.

-With that said, if you’ve saved passwords in web browser, here’s how to check those:
+With that said, if you’ve saved passwords in a web browser, here’s how to check those:

 Google Chrome